 Provide physical therapy and proper conditioning after surgery

-The first 12 weeks following surgery are a critical time of recovery and rehabilitation.
+The first 12 weeks following surgery are a critical time for recovery and rehabilitation.
 Controlled exercise and encouraging the dog to begin using the leg are keys to a successful recovery.
 This is where canine rehabilitation (i.e. physical therapy for dogs) comes in.
-These exercises focus on safe weight bearing of the limb, combating muscle atrophy, and improving range of motion.
+These exercises focus on safe weight-bearing of the limb, combating muscle atrophy, and improving range of motion.

 It’s always best to seek professional guidance from your veterinarian about canine rehabilitation post-surgery.
 You can also download TopDog Health’s free Guide to Cruciate Surgery and Recovery, which will help you understand the best therapies and practices to help your dog recover fully from ACL surgery.

 If you suspect or know your dog has a torn ACL, schedule a veterinary appointment immediately to provide them with the help they need to be their happiest, healthiest selves.